Whistle was discontinued Aug 2025, servers offline. Tractive is the default replacement — DOG 6 has 4G LTE in 150+ countries from $5/month.

 If you’re still holding onto a Whistle device:

-- Get a Tractive DOG 6.
-It does everything Whistle did, plus heart rate, at a lower monthly cost with wider coverage.
+Get a Tractive DOG 6.
+It does everything Whistle did, plus heart rate, at a lower monthly cost with wider coverage. the AVMA’s pet identification resources provides additional context on this topic.

 Bottom Line